Sup2point0/integrity/guides/integrals/methods/power-partials.md

 Recall that partial fractions is not an integration technique, but an algebraic manipulation, just like trigonometric identities or logarithm laws.
 Rewriting the integrand with partial fractions produces a mathematically identical expression.

 This means we can perform a substitution, but without needing to worry about changing the $dx$ or bounds of integration.
-It’s not a calculus substitution which changes the nature of the expression, but only a visually abstraction to make stuff simpler to manage.
+It’s not a calculus substitution which changes the nature of the expression, but only a visual abstraction to make stuff simpler to manage.

 So going back to that integral, let’s just pluck out the integrand and consider that on its own: